arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures35.md

 #### Spread operator

-The new spread operator `...` can be used to expand an input array and substitute it with all the array's members as individual values instead.
+The new spread operator `...` can be used to expand an input array and substitute it with all the array members as individual values instead.

 For example, in the query